Allegion (NYSE:ALLE) Issues FY 2021 Earnings Guidance

-Allegion (NYSE:ALLE) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $5.250-$5.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.240.
+Allegion (NYSE:ALLE) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $5.250-$5.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.240.
 The company issued revenue guidance of $2.91 billion-$2.92 billion, compared to the consensus revenue estimate of $2.86 billion.

-Allegion (NYSE:ALLE) last issued its quarterly earnings data on Thursday, July 22nd.
-The scientific and technical instruments company reported $1.32 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.29 by $0.03.
-The firm had revenue of $746.90 million during the quarter, compared to analysts’ expectations of $711.94 million.
-Allegion had a net margin of 15.40% and a return on equity of 63.36%.
-The business’s revenue for the quarter was up 26.7% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.92 earnings per share.
-On average, analysts forecast that Allegion will post 5.2 EPS for the current year.
+A number of equities research analysts recently commented on ALLE shares.
+Barclays set a $138.67 target price on Allegion and gave the stock an overweight rating in a report on Friday, July 23rd.
+Credit Suisse Group boosted their price target on Allegion from $143.00 to $144.00 and gave the stock a neutral rating in a research report on Friday, July 23rd.
+Morgan Stanley boosted their price target on Allegion from $149.00 to $151.00 and gave the stock an equal weight rating in a research report on Friday, July 23rd.
+Finally, Robert W. Baird reiterated a hold rating on shares of Allegion in a research report on Thursday.
+Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The stock has an average rating of Hold and an average price target of $129.11.

-In other Allegion news, CEO David D. Petratis sold 2,841 shares of the company’s stock in a transaction on Friday, June 25th.
-The shares were sold at an average price of $139.38, for a total transaction of $395,978.58.
-Following the sale, the chief executive officer now directly owns 146,405 shares of the company’s stock, valued at $20,405,928.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, VP Timothy P. Eckersley sold 1,896 shares of the company’s stock in a transaction on Tuesday, May 25th.
-The stock was sold at an average price of $139.49, for a total transaction of $264,473.04.
-Following the sale, the vice president now directly owns 35,935 shares in the company, valued at $5,012,573.15.
+In related news, CEO David D. Petratis sold 2,841 shares of the stock in a transaction dated Monday, July 26th.
+The stock was sold at an average price of $139.28, for a total transaction of $395,694.48.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, VP Timothy P. Eckersley sold 3,496 shares of the stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $140.99, for a total value of $492,901.04.
+Following the completion of the sale, the vice president now directly owns 37,535 shares in the company, valued at approximately $5,292,059.65.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 11,074 shares of company stock worth $1,547,399.
-0.67% of the stock is currently owned by insiders.
+Over the last quarter, insiders have sold 13,915 shares of company stock valued at $1,943,094.
+Company insiders own 0.46% of the company’s stock.

 Allegion plc manufactures and sells mechanical and electronic security products and solutions worldwide.
 The company offers door closers and controls; doors and door systems; electronic security products; electronic, biometric, and mobile access control systems; exit devices; locks, locksets, portable locks, and key systems; time, attendance, and workforce productivity systems; and other accessories.